 \subsection{Similar features for different Frolov BHs}

-The intriguing work of de Paula et al. \cite{de2023geodesic} investigated under which circumstances the absorption and scattering spectra of Hayward BHs and RN BHs can become almost indistinguishable.

-In the absorption problem, they let the critical impact parameters coincide by adjusting appropriate parameters, $b_c^{\rm H}(\alpha)=b_c^{\rm RN}(Q)$, and showed that, under this condition, the corresponding total ACS are very similar over the whole frequency range.
-In the scattering case, they instead matched the impact parameter of the backscattered null geodesics, requiring $b_g^{\rm H}(\alpha)=b_g^{\rm RN}(Q)$, and found that the DCS patterns of two black holes are also nearly identical.
+The intriguing work of de Paula et al.~\cite{de2023geodesic} investigated under which circumstances the absorption and scattering spectra of Hayward and Reissner--Nordstr\"om (RN) black holes can become nearly indistinguishable.
+In the absorption problem, they matched the critical impact parameters by tuning the model parameters, $b_c^{\rm H}(\alpha)=b_c^{\rm RN}(Q)$, and found that the corresponding total absorption cross sections (ACSs) are very similar over a broad frequency range.
+In the scattering problem, they instead matched the impact parameter of the backscattered null geodesics, $b_g^{\rm H}(\alpha)=b_g^{\rm RN}(Q)$, and observed that the differential scattering cross sections (DCSs) exhibit nearly identical interference patterns.

-Motivated by this observation, we now ask whether a similar correspondence persists when comparing RN, Hayward and Frolov black holes with the same impact parameters.
-Since the Frolov spacetime reduces to the RN solution and Hayward black hole in appropriate limits, curves of constant impact parameters $b(\ell,q)$ in the $(\ell^2,q^2)$ plane [cf. Fig. \ref{fig:parameter}] naturally interpolate between these two limiting geometries.
-Along a given iso-$b$ curve there thus exists a continuous family of Frolov BHs sharing the same impact parameter.
+Motivated by this observation, we ask whether a similar correspondence persists when comparing RN, Hayward, and Frolov black holes.
+Since the Frolov spacetime reduces to RN and Hayward geometries in appropriate limits, curves of constant impact parameters $b(\ell,q)$ in the $(\ell^2,q^2)$ plane (cf. Fig.~\ref{fig:parameter}) naturally interpolate between these limiting cases.
+Along a given iso-$b$ curve there therefore exists a continuous family of Frolov black holes sharing the same characteristic impact parameter.